PostHog/posthog.com/contents/blog/100-times-more-events.md

 Behold the virtuous circle:

-1. Create valuable free product and a community around it.
+1. Create a valuable free product and a community around it.
 Collaborate with the community.
 The free product gets more valuable and more popular as a result.
 The community grows faster and faster.
 1. Larger companies using the free product think the paid product looks valuable.
 They email asking to buy [PostHog Scale](/pricing) or they increase their usage to 10s or 100s of millions of events/month.
-1. Get money from paid product, to get even [more]()(raising-3m-for-os) [money](posthog-announces-9-million-dollar-series-A) from venture capitalists, go to step 1.
+1. Get money from paid product, to get even [more money (raising-3m-for-os)](/blog/posthog-announces-9-million-dollar-series-A) from venture capitalists, go to step 1.

 ## Who we made this change for